IanKingr/FieldGuideToFantasticBeasts/README.md

 ### Bonus Features (TBD)
 - [ ] Users can search/sort beasts by their danger rating
+- [ ] Users can bookmark beasts for a collection
 - [ ] Implement map with location markers to indicate where beasts live.
 - [ ] Users can select multiple beasts and create a collection out of them.